 Note: Following completion of Level III, the student must take and pass the Elementary Professional Knowledge and the Cross-Categorical Special Education portions of the Arizona Educator Proficiency Assessment (AEPA).
-The AEPA is a standardized exam given by the National Evaluation Systems, Inc. (NES).
-Arizona teachers must pass these exams to obtain a Provisional Certificate.
+The AEPA is a standardized exam administered by the National Evaluation Systems, Inc. (NES).
+Arizona teachers must pass these exams to obtain a Provisional Certificate (these tests may be taken prior to student teaching, but are not required.)

 Note: There are additional certification requirements for students planning to teach in Arizona beyond passing the AEPA.
-They include the US and AZ Constitution (students have three years from initial certification to complete this requirement except if you are certified in history, government, citizenship, social studies, law or civics, then they must be taken within one year).
+They include the US and AZ Constitution (students have three years from initial certification to complete this requirement except if you are certified in history, government, citizenship, social studies, law or civics; then they must be taken within one year).

-"NEW" Teacher-In-Residence Post Baccalaureate Program
+Teacher-In-Residence Post Baccalaureate Program